 Z Hotel City – in central London just a short walk from Chancery Lane and Temple tube station, this boutique property has compact, stylish, and cozy rooms with hand crafted beds and under-bed storage, a 40-inch Samsung HD TV, free WiFi and an en-suite shower room.
 Wheelchair accessible rooms are also available.

 FitzBB – gay bed and breakfast in central London with three comfortably furnished guest rooms in a charming 18th-century townhouse.
 Guests can enjoy a light self-service breakfast and complimentary WiFi.
 Minimum 3 nights booking with discounts for stays of a week or longer.
+Note: due to hardships from the pandemic, FitzBB has announced that they are no longer in operation until further notice.

 Park Plaza London Riverbank – on the south side of the River Thames and across from the Tate Britain gallery close to Westminster, the hotel features a fitness center, indoor pool, sauna and steam room.
 Every room has EU/US power sockets, a large work desk, laptop safe, and a minibar.
 Request a room with a river or skyline view.